michaelbel/movies/readme.md

 Movies - easy way to discover popular movies.
 This is a simple TMDb client.

-The goal of this project is to implement an app that provides a consistent user experience on Android Phones, Android Tablets, Android Auto, Android Wear, Android TV, iOS, Desktop (macOS, Windows, Linux) and Web.
+The goal of this project is to implement an app that provides a consistent user experience on Android Phones, Android Tablets, Android Auto, Android Wear, Android TV, iOS, Desktop (MacOS, Windows, Linux) and Web.
 Used Material3, Compose, Kotlin and Multiplatform.

 The app is currently in development.
 Android app is already available.

 ## Screenshots
 <div style="dispaly:flex">
     <img src="config/images/1.png" width="24%">
     <img src="config/images/2.png" width="24%">